alonsobsd/bhyvemgr/README.md

 pass out quick on $ext_if inet proto { tcp udp } from any to any
 ```
-With this best configuration, bhyvemgr will add an entry for each virtual machine to dnsmasq.
-Dnsmasq will use this data for assign network configuration automatically to each virtual machine.
-Also, dnsmasq will be used like a dns server for resolv each virtual machine name or subdmomain.
-Virtual machine traffic will be management by packet filter rules.
+With this best configuration, bhyvemgr will add an entry for each virtual machine to dnsmasq, dnsmasq will use this data for assign network configuration automatically, dnsmasq will be used like a dns server for resolv each virtual machine name or subdmomain and virtual machines traffic will be management by packet filter rules.

 # Run bhyvemgr for the first time
 When bhyvemgr is started for the first time, it will create a initial config file.
 It is mandatory review, modify (if it is necessary) and press **Save settings** button from of **Settings form** the first time